UBC-CIC/Research-Innovation-Dashboard/README.md

 # Credits

-This application was architected and developed by Lance Holland, Matthew Stefansson, Christy Lam, and Tien Nguyen with guidance from the UBC CIC technical and project management teams.
+This application was architected and developed by Lance Holland, Matthew Stefansson, Christy Lam, and Tien Nguyen, with project assistance by Campbell Speedy and Anh Le.
+A special thanks to the UBC Cloud Innovation Centre Technical and Project Management teams for their guidance and support.
 # License

 This project is distributed under the [MIT License](LICENSE).